era/elias.sh/markdown/posts/peg_and_rust.md

 date: 2023-05-16
 ---

-For the first post here, nothing better than writing a bit about the tool I wrote to build this static website.
+For the first post here, nothing better than writing a bit about the tool I created to build this static website.

 During the end of the pandemic, I had the opportunity to take the “[Building a Programming Language](http://lms.classpert.com/classpertx/courses/building-a-programming-language/cohort)” by Roberto Ierusalimschy (creator of the Lua programming language).
 He mainly talked about PEGs, more specifically about LPEG (a Lua library he created).
 Since then I wanted to play with PEG using Rust and the TinyLang is the result of it.